 In true startup fashion, in the weeks leading up to the trip, we wrote ourselves an impossible – but to us, essential – to-do list, and then went hell for leather to get through that list.
 Our goal?
 We wanted to present the best version of our vision to everyone we met!

 We landed in LA and stayed in Santa Monica – rough I know.
 But the reason being, this is part of Silicon Beach, and most of our events were a short – by LA standards – ride away (naturally, we used Uber for everything).
 First up was a catch-up with the other participants but also to make sure everyone was over their jetlag.

 In LA we met with a good selection of people ranging from Lawyers to startup advisors.
 Australian Entrepreneurs that have done well to those that help you present yourself (side note: Nathan Gold was one of my favourite parts of the LA leg.
 Check him out if you don’t know of him).

-I have to say, my expectations for Los Angeles were not high for the reasons of I've not been a fan of LA in my previous travels.
+I have to say, my expectations for Los Angeles were not high for the reasons of I’ve not been a fan of LA in my previous travels.
 Also, I was struggling to see how they could catch-up to San Francisco.
-I do have some friends that have move their businesses to LA and done very well, but I still was not sold.
+I do have some friends that have moved their businesses to LA and done very well, but I still was not quite sold.

 My takeaways from Los Angeles were: